Understanding Complex Regional Pain Syndrome (CRPS) and Reflex Sympathetic Dystrophy (RSD)

 • Medical opinions that correlate symptoms to functional limitations such as the inability to concentrate and maintain attention due to pain or to perform certain activities of daily living as compared to functional status prior to the onset of disability.

-• Observations from other medical professionals such as nurses, physical therapists, or occupational therapists, and psychotherapists who are treating the psychological effects of chronic pain.
+• Observations from other medical professionals, such as nurses, physical therapists, occupational therapists, and psychotherapists who treat the psychological effects of chronic pain.

 • Observations made by lay observers such as family members, close friends, or co-workers.